• Skip to main content

 How about having to weigh 1 ounce of potato chips?
 I hate pulling out the scale and measuring tools to eat something.
 I hate it.

-But, if I don’t do that, my “serving size” tends to be more what I WANT it to be, rather than what it really is.
+But, if I don’t do that, my “serving size” tends to be more what I WANT it to be rather than what it really is.

 I really don’t mean to bitch and moan so much today – I’m just tired of it all.
-I’m Ok though, it’s just part of the cycle of diabetic life.
+I’m Ok, though.
+It’s just part of the cycle of diabetic life.
 I’m entitled to be in a bad mood sometimes, and expressing that is important.

 On a spiritual note, I do feel that there is (there has to be) some greater purpose behind this.
 I try to keep that in mind when I’m feeling frustrated.